-15:20-17:00 Headache (continued) HALL A Chairs Marcin Kopka, Poland; Elsa Parreira, Portugal 15:20-16:10 Even though migraine pathophysiology begins several days before symptom onset, treating acutely during prodrome/aura c an be an effective strategy Capsule : Migraine pathophysiology may begin several hours or days before the pain and disability start.
-Is it appropriate to tree stage to prevent subsequent painful headaches and disability? at patients during the prodrome 15:20-15:30 Moderator: Messoud Ashina , Denmark Introduction and Pre-Debate Voting 15:30-15:45 Yes: Gisela M. Terwindt, The Netherlands 15:45-16:00 No: Dimos D. Mitsikostas, Greece 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 Medication underuse headache is a helpful concept which can prevent chronification and MOH Capsule : Medication underuse headache is defined as a headache which begins when patients with severe and frequent attacks effective migraine preventives when they are eligible to do so and also do not take a rapid acting and effective medications as a migraine attack quickly.
-This results in medication underuse headache and causes both chronification and medication overuse consequences. soon as the headache begins to stop 16:10-16:20 Moderator: Alan Rapoport , USA Introduction and Pre-Debate Voting 16:20-16:35 Yes: Wanakorn Rattanawong, Thailand 16:35-16:50 No: Dimos D. Mitsikostas, Greece 16:50-17:00 Discussion, Rebuttals and Post-Debate Voting
+15:20-17:00 Headache (continued) HALL A Chairs Marcin Kopka, Poland; Elsa Parreira, Portugal 15:20-16:10 Even though migraine pathophysiology begins several days before symptom onset, treating acutely during prodrome/aura can be an effective strategy Capsule : Migraine pathophysiology may begin several hours or days before the pain and disability start.
+Is it appropriate to treat patients during the prodrome stage to prevent subsequent painful headaches and disability?
+15:20-15:30 Moderator: Messoud Ashina , Denmark Introduction and Pre-Debate Voting 15:30-15:45 Yes: Gisela M. Terwindt , The Netherlands 15:45-16:00 No: Dimos D. Mitsikostas, Greece 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 Medication underuse headache is a helpful concept which can prevent chronification and MOH Capsule : Medication underuse headache is defined as a headache which begins when patients with severe and frequent attacks of migraine do not get started on effective migraine preventives when they are eligible to do so and also do not take a rapid acting and effective medications as soon as the headache begins to store a migraine attack quickly.
+This results in medication underuse headache and causes both chronification and medication overuse headache (MOH), with significant consequences.
+16:10-16:20 Moderator: Alan Rapoport , USA Introduction and Pre-Debate Voting 16:20-16:35 Yes: Wanakorn Rattanawong, Thailand 16:35-16:50 No: Dimos D. Mitsikostas, Greece 16:50-17:00 Discussion, Rebuttals and Post-Debate Voting